 Written by an experienced maths teacher, this book aims to support achievement of Functional Skills maths and/or (foundation level) GCSE maths for learners studying within a range of post-16 settings, including further education colleges, adult and community learning, sixth form colleges and work-based learning.

-The third editions of Making Britain Numerate and Making Britain Literate are now available.
-Both editions contain additional worked examples and resources which help support achievement of functional skills and GCSE, and can be used as self-study guides and/or in-class support.
-In each of the books, the focus of some of the resources is on engagement with contemporary social issues.
+The third editions of Making Britain Numerate and Making Britain Literate contain additional worked examples and resources which help support achievement of functional skills and GCSE, and can be used as self-study guides and/or in-class support.

-Displaying records 1 to 20 of 43 in 3 pages.
+Displaying records 1 to 20 of 76 in 4 pages.